A snapshot overview of schools in Milan that are considered (although not necessarily chosen) by English-speaking expat parents.

 National Curriculum for England/IGCSEs/IB Diploma; ages 2-18; co-ed; day and boarding; independent; privately owned; 1,200 pupils

-Accredited by the Council of British International Schools (COBIS) with successful results at IGCSE and particularly at the IB Diploma, regularly near the top of the European rankings.
+A member of the Council of British International Schools (COBIS) with successful results at IGCSE and particularly at the IB Diploma, regularly near the top of the European rankings.
 A bilingual school with pupils from over 50 nationalities and also an Italian certified primary school.
 On three campuses, one in central Milan and two in the suburbs.
 Boarding available from 14-18 in a new boarding house.

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.